biocore/deblur/README.md

 deblur workflow --help
 ```

 As a simple example, let's specify an input FASTA file, an output path and a sequence trim length of 150.
 This command will trim all sequences in `all_samples.fna` to 150nt in length; any read that is shorter will be omitted.
 This execution mode assumes that `all_samples.fna` is demultiplexed such that the sequence IDs are compatible with QIIME 1.9.1.
-On completion, a new directory `output` will be created with multiple output files corresponding to the reference databases (see the Input and Output Files section for more detail).
+On completion, a new directory `output` will be created with multiple output files (see the Input and Output Files section for more detail).

 ```
 deblur workflow --seqs-fp all_samples.fna --output-dir output -t 150